sunithasomanna/ODIM/README.md

    4. Update the following mandatory parameters in the above file:

    - httpProxy (if your environment is behind a proxy)

    - httpsProxy (if your environment is behind a proxy)

    - noProxy (if your environment is behind a proxy)

    - deploymentID

    - nodePasswordFilePath

    - nodes (details of the single deployment node or the cluster nodes based on the type of your deployment)

+     For three node deployment:

+     - hostnames of node 1, node 2 and node 3

+     - IP address of node 1, node 2 and node 3

+     - username of node 1, node 2 and node 3

+     - Priority values of node 1, node 2 and node 3 (mandatory if haDeploymentEnabled is set to true)

    - odimControllerSrcPath

    - odimVaultKeyFilePath

    - odimraImagePath

    - odimPluginPath

    - fqdn

    - rootServiceUUID

    - connectionMethodConf

    - etcHostsEntries

+   - apiProxyPort (mandatory if haDeploymentEnabled is set to true)

+   - nginxLogPath (mandatory if haDeploymentEnabled is set to true)

+   - virtualRouterID (mandatory if haDeploymentEnabled is set to true)

+   - virtualIP (mandatory if haDeploymentEnabled is set to true)

    Other parameters can either be empty or have default values.
 Optionally, you can update them with values based on your requirements.
 For more information on each parameter, see [Odim-controller configuration parameters](#odim-controller-configuration-parameters).